dot42/dot42/BUGS_AND_LIMITATIONS.md

   What worked for me (with Resharper) is to have a dedicated import project that does nothing else but import jar-references.
 I don't even worry about unused references, since dot42 is smart enough to not compile them into the final `.apk`.
 Then I don't reference the import project itself, but the assembly it generates.
 This make IntelliSense to work as expected.
   I believe it would be better if Dot42 would put the generated `.cs` files into a "Generated" folder of the project (or right next to the `.jar`s in VS), and compile it from there.
 The user should be able to adjust the imported file in case the Dot42 `.jar` import did not work seamless.
 - Java doesn't support Ephemerons.
 These are e.g. used by `ConditionalWeakTable` to attach properties to objects in a GC friendly way.
 No workaround available.
+- **Bug: ** Arithmetic operations that are not constant with enums are not only slow, but some of them also provoke dalvik verification errors.
+When `enum E { A=-1, B=0, C=1 }` then  `var a = E.A; var b = (E)(-(int)a);` will fail.

-- Dot42 seems not to support resources in other than the main assembly.
-The same holds for activities / android services, etc. Everything that needs to go into the manifest needs to be in the main assembly.
+- Dot42 seems not to support activities / android services, etc. in other than the main assembly.
+Everything that needs to go into the manifest needs to be in the main assembly.

 ### Structs